Deficiencies in Implementation of Transitional Laws

 Even though provisions pertaining to human rights protection, in line with European standards, have been incorporated into Serbian legislation, their implementation is still unsatisfactory.

-According to the report certain laws serve the authorities solely for promotion before international institutions and organizations, rather than to improve citizens’ position and the rule of law in Serbia.
+According to the report certain laws serve the authorities solely for promotion before international institutions and organisations, rather than to improve citizens’ position and the rule of law in Serbia.

 The report contains results of monitoring the implementation of the Anti-Discrimination Law, the Law on Churches and Religious Communities and provisions of the Public Information Act which outlaw hate speech.